Improving clinical decision making by developing new paradigms for patient journey phenotyping

 The CPC is a core facility of the NIHR Imperial Biomedical Research Centre's (BRC) Institute of Translational Medicine and Therapeutics (ITMAT) funding scheme as well as part of the Molecular Phenomics cross-cutting theme for screening and monitoring patients in the surgical and hospital medical environments using multiple spectroscopic platforms to enhance clinical decision making.

-The Centre and it links closely with the MRC-NIHR National Phenome Centre (NPC) and with Computational and Systems Medicine (CSM) within the Department of Surgery and Cancer and Professor Zoltan Takats is the Director.
+The Centre, led by Professor Zoltan Takats, has close links with the MRC-NIHR National Phenome Centre (NPC) and with the Divison of Systems Medicine (CSM) within the Department of Metabolism, Digestion and Reproduction.